Kameyosek, Edmonton: Population

 The average household size is 3.1 persons, according to the 2001 federal census, with a variety of household sizes.
 Two in five households (39.7%) consist of one or two people.
 One in three households (31.8%) have four or five persons, and one in five households (21.6%) have three persons.

 The population in Kameyosek is relatively mobile.
 Almost one in seven (15.6%) of residents had moved within the previous year according to the 2005 municipal census.
 Another one in four (26.3%) had moved within the previous one to three years.
 Only two in five (41.6%) residents had lived at the same address for five or more years.

 Shopping and services

 Edmonton Public School System operates one school, Kameyosek Community School, in the neighbourhood.

 MacEwan University's South Campus building operated in the neighbourhood until 2014 when the university decided to move all operations to its main downtown campus following the Alberta government's announcement of added funding for their Centre for the Arts and Communications.
-In 2019 the building was repurposed to house the Cardinal Collins Mill Woods campus as part of the Edmonton Catholic School District.
+In 2017, the building was bought by Covenant Health (Alberta).
+In 2019, the building was repurposed to house the Cardinal Collins Mill Woods campus as part of the Edmonton Catholic School District, however the Millwoods campus was later relocated.
+Demolition of the building began in summer of 2022 for Covenant Health Wellness Community project, which is set to be completed in 2025.

 Residents have good access to shopping with the Mill Woods Town Centre shopping centre located to the south east in the neighbourhood of Millwoods Town Centre.

-The Grey Nuns Community Hospital is located immediately to the east in the neighbourhood Tawa, as is the Edmonton Police Service's South East Division Station.
+The Grey Nuns Community Hospital and a Fire Station are located immediately to the east in the neighbourhood Tawa, as is the Edmonton Police Service's South East Division Station.

 Immediately to the south, in Mill Woods Park, is the Mill Woods Recreation Centre.